invictus-integration/docs-ifa/dashboard/containerAuthentication.md

 ## Purpose

-This guide provides a quick setup for registering an Azure Entra ID application.
+This guide provides a quick setup for registering a Microsoft Entra ID application.
 It includes creating a client secret, setting up API permissions, and preparing variables for pipeline use.
 This will allow the container apps to authenticate the requests that are received.

 ### 1. **Create an App Registration**
 1. In the [Azure portal](https://portal.azure.com), navigate to **Microsoft Entra ID** > **App registrations**.